PierreLapolla/pfe/README.md

 1. Clone the repository
 2. Rename [.env.template](backend/.env.template) in `backend/` to `.env` and fill in the required fields
 3. Rename [.env.template](frontend/.env.template) in `frontend/` to `.env` and fill in the required fields
-4. Copy the secrets from Discord to `backend/`
+4. Copy the secrets (firebase credentials) from Discord to `backend/`
 5. (Optional) Install the Python dependencies:
     ```bash
     pip install -r backend/requirements.txt
     pip install -r frontend/requirements.txt
+    pip install locust
     ```

 ### Run